All Episodes

 You know, or other polls that maybe show whatever.

-Well, uh, I would beg to differ with that because I think Jimmy Carter had a lead going into October.
+I would beg to differ with that because I think Jimmy Carter had a lead going into October.

-If my mind serves me, if my memory serves me well.
+If my memory serves me well.

-Um, you know, and a lot's being made.
+You know, and a lot's being made.

-I guess Michael Cohn was on a show, and he said, What polls?
+I guess Michael Cohn was on a show, and he said, what polls?

-And like it's like every poll, every poll.
+And he's like, every poll, every poll.

 All right, so let's see what it is.

-Uh, I see that Rick Perry has opened up a nine-point lead over Ted Cruz if he wants to challenge Ted Cruz in the 2018 Senate race.
+I see that Rick Perry has opened up a nine-point lead over Ted Cruz if he wants to challenge Ted Cruz in the 2018 Senate race.

-I don't think I wonder if that would ever happen.
+I don't think, I wonder if that would ever happen.

 That's pretty interesting.